ProjectEvergreen/www.greenwoodjs.dev/CONTRIBUTING.md

 ### Styling

-All global theming and general styles should go in _src/styles/theme.css_, like font family and CSS custom properties to be used throughout the site, or for anything that may not be easily "componentized".
+All global theming and general styles should go in _src/styles/theme.css_, like font family and CSS custom properties to be used throughout the site.

+For anything that may not be easily "componentized" or is very general like for markdown based content, it should go in _src/styles/main.css_.

+> [!NOTE]
-[Open Props](https://open-props.style/) are used in this project to provide a set of consistent and re-usable design system tokens.
+> [Open Props](https://open-props.style/) are used in this project to provide a set of consistent and re-usable design system tokens.
 Please review these first before creating any new custom values or variables.

 ### Components